 What is the turnover time for real estate photos?
 How are they sent to me?

-A.Real estate photos are delivered within 24 hours (usually the next morning).
+A.Real estate photos are delivered within 24 hours.
 Same day delivery may be possible with advance arrangement and for an additional fee.

 The images are delivered via an online download link with clear, concise instructions (it's pretty simple).